cringe-neko-girl/Waifu.it-Showcase/README.md

 ### Waifu.it

 `Waifu.it | Showcase` showcases the capabilities of the Waifu.it API, acting as a bridge and offering direct links to resources that are publicly available through our API.
-Access the API at [waifu.it](https://waifu.it).
-Explore the [docs](docs.waifu.it) for more details.
+Access the API at [waifu.it](https://waifu.it) (opens in a new tab).
+Explore the [docs](https://docs.waifu.it) (opens in a new tab) for more details.

 1. **Install Dependencies**
     ```bash